sci-42ver/SICP_SDF/SDF_notes.md

   ```
 - > We could not have rules that distinguish between integers that satisfy even-integer? and integers that satisfy odd-integer?, for example.
   TODO maybe due to only having `integer?`?
+  - IMHO the code base only defines "superset" and `tag<=` but doesn't define `set=?` and `combinartion-sets` etc.
+- > The tag will be easy to attach to objects that are accepted by the predicate.
+  TODO IMHO this may be "attach to" "predicate".
+See `tag->predicate` and `predicate->tag`.
+- > Consequently the tagged object can be tested for the property defined by the expensive predicate by using the *fast abstract predicate* (or, equivalently, by dispatching on its tag).
+  See `tagging-strategy:always` -> `predicate` in `tagging.scm`
+  It is only fast for those not registered by `predicate-constructor` since `(tagged-data? object)` is #f.
 - > but adding an associative lookup to get the metadata of a predicate, as we did with the arity of a function (on page 28)
   "arity" uses hash-table.
   > chasing these references must be efficient.